 4 EASY STEPS TO BECOME A FOSTER PARENT!

 Call one of our Foster Home Licensors to get started.

 They will be able to answer all of your questions and provide guidance along your journey to becoming a foster parent.

 2- ATTEND AN ORIENTATION

 Our licensors will schedule an orientation to fit your schedule!
-You will review the licensing guidelines and help you to better understand what it means to be a foster parent.
+They will review the licensing guidelines and help you to better understand what it means to be a foster parent.
 They will answer any questions that you may have.

-4- PARTICIPATE IN A HOME STUDY
+3- PARTICIPATE IN A HOME STUDY

 After orientation, we will provide you with a licensing application packet to complete which includes: medical statements for your family, references, household budget and complete other requested paperwork with your licensor.
 You must pass an on-site home evaluation which is performed by the Foster Home Licensor from Pathways, MI.
 We will meet with your family several times for on-site home visits and interviews.
 The agency will also need to run a criminal background and central registry check.

 We will help you schedule PRIDE training which offers valuable information to make sure you are ready to become a foster parent.
 Every licensed foster parent is required to complete 12 hours of PRIDE training prior to licensure.
 At least one foster parent in each home must complete basic first aid training.